talk2rajeev/ts-gql-auth/README.md

 # ts-gql-auth
-It is a GraphQL and JWT token based authentication application.
+It is a GraphQL and JWT token based authentication app.
 It is developed using apollo-server, TypeScript and JWT.
 I have used mock Database (a simple async function and local variable to store data in-memory) which can be replaced by any other database like rdbms or nosql.